horizontalsystems/atomic-swap-kit-android/README.md

 ### Initiator and Responder Communication

 The Swap Request and Swap Response are the simple data objects.
-They can be easily serialized into/parsed from strings and interchanged via standard apps, like messangers/email.
+They can be easily serialized into/parsed from strings and interchanged via standard apps, like messenger or email.

 ## Prerequisites
 * JDK >= 1.8